jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Still obsessed with the era of mass-production, we've been digitizing our society using ideas designed to industrialize it.

 That's why we still measure our success by Industrial Age stats like GDP growth, employment numbers, new road construction, population growth, college graduation rates, Dow Jones Industrial Average, and union membership rates.
 These numbers tell us little about ourselves.
-They don't say if we have fewer heart attacks, more reliable medical supplies, less red-tape, faster cyborgology growth, or in general if we're living happier lives.
+They don't say if we have fewer heart attacks, more reliable medical supplies, faster cyborgology growth, or in general, if we're living happier lives.

 The Internet Age empowers us to measure our happiness and, therefore, our civilization's health.
 To get there, we must click a new philosophy.
 One that says antagonism is evil, and improving our lives with digital technology is everyone's right and duty.